WHAT TO EXPECT / PHYSICAL HEALTH:

 There are no medical facilities on campus.
 In emergencies we use the nearest emergency facility in the Italian public health system.
 When available and time permitting we may access private physicians and facilities for which students must pay all costs upfront in cash and then apply for reimbursement from their insurer when they return home.
 For extended concerns students would have to return home at their own expense.
 We recommend medical evacuation insurance.

 Any condition that may require assistance or special medical attention must be reported at the time of your registration.
-Disabilities must be disclosed no later than March 1 to allow time for both parties to decide whether the student is able to participate with reasonable accommodations prior to the non-refundable date of March 25.
-If you are think you may need ADA accommodations, please visit our ADA page, and submit a request for accommodations as soon as possible.
+Disabilities must be disclosed no later than March 1.
+If you think you may need ADA accommodations, please visit our ADA page, and submit a request for accommodations as soon as possible.

 Here is the link to our ADA webpage:

 Here is the link to request ADA accommodations (There is an option on the application where the person identifies himself as a participant in a UD program.)
 In the spot to report course, please list the program for which you are applying: Arete: An Introduction to the Classics, Latin in Rome, Rome & the Catholic Church, Shakespeare in Italy, Undergraduate Summer Rome Program, or School of Ministry Rome Program.